cjlarose/weather-balloon/README.md

 the repository with this change, which we can pull and use.

     git clone https://github.com/cjlarose/collectd-graphite.git

+Before we build the graphite container, we need to make sure we set a rentention policy for our metrics.
+Open `graphite/storage-schemas.conf` and add an entry before the last one (called `hf`):

+    [atmo]
+    pattern = ^atmo\.
+    retentions = 60:90d

+This says that for all keys that begin in `atmo.`, retain the metric data at 60-second resolution for ninety days.
+Now we can build our graphite image and run it in a new container.

     docker build -t graphite collectd-graphite
     docker run -d -p 8080 -p 2004 -name graphite graphite